Crypto Exchange Fees Comparison: 2026 Lowest Taker/Maker Audit

 Binance

 Binance remains one of the largest cryptocurrency ecosystems globally, offering extensive spot markets, futures products, staking services, and advanced trading tools.
-Its deep liquidity continues to attract high-frequency and institutional participants.
+Its deep liquidity continues to attract high-frequency and institutional participants who require multi-million-dollar block order routing.

-However, newer users sometimes find the platform’s interface and large product ecosystem more difficult to navigate initially.
+However, newer users sometimes find the platform’s interface and large product ecosystem more difficult to navigate initially, leading to execution errors when configuring complex margin parameters.

 Bitget